ng-Classic/ng-classic/aio/content/guide/i18n-optional-manage-marked-text.md

 #### Define unique custom IDs

 Be sure to define custom IDs that are unique.
-If you use the same ID for two different text elements, the extraction tool extracts only the first one, and Angular Classicuses the translation in place of both original text elements.
+If you use the same ID for two different text elements, the extraction tool extracts only the first one, and Angular Classic uses the translation in place of both original text elements.

 For example, in the following code snippet the same `myId` custom ID is defined for two different text elements.